Ground state baryons in the flux-tube three-body confinement model using Diffusion Monte Carlo: Summary

 \section{Summary}

 ~ We have made a systematical diffusion Monte Carlo calculation for all the ground state baryons in a nonrelativistic quark model which contains the Coulomb term and hyperfine term from the one-gluon exchange interaction.
 We have considered two different confinement scenarios, i.e., the pairwise ($\Delta$-type) confinement and the three-body flux-tube (Y-type) confinement respectively.
-The mass, mean-square radius and charge mean-square radius are calculated for each baryon.
-And the radial distribution, angle distribution and rotation-irrelevant distribution are also shown.
+The mass, mean-square radius and charge mean-square radius are calculated for each baryon. \clabel[JackknifeSummary]{The statistical uncertainty of the mass reaches less than 1 MeV given by the Jackknife resampling method.} And the radial distribution, angle distribution and rotation-irrelevant distribution are also shown.
 We illustrate a feasible procedure to calculate the few-quark spectrum including the few-body confinement force which is favored by the lattice QCD simulations.
 The procedure could be easily extended to calculate the multi-quark states.
 We get a important cautionary experience when we investigate the nucleon mass.
 The DMC method with the pre-assignment of the coupled-channels gives the real ground states only when the channels are chosen properly or completely.
 The DMC method presumes the wave functions of discrete quantum numbers, although the spatial wave function is unconstrained.
 With this lesson, we illustrate how to obtain the real ground state (the $\eta_c\eta_c$ threshold rather than an above-threshold energy in Ref.~\cite{Gordillo:2020sgc}) of the $\bar{c}\bar{c}cc$ with $J^{PC}=0^{++}$.

 We use the $AL$1 model in the $\Delta$-type confinement scenario and two flux-tube models in Y-type scenario.
 Our results show that the differences between the pairwise confinement and three-body confinement could only be neglected when the tension strength of the flux-tube is finely determined.
 In the flux-tube I we choose a universal tension strength for the mesons and baryons $\sigma_Y=\sigma_{Q\bar{Q}}$.
 In the flux-tube II we fix the $\sigma_Y= 0.9204 \sigma_{Q\bar{Q}}$ from the $\Omega_{sss}$ experimental mass.
 Compared with experimental results, the Flux-tube II and AL1 model are in good agreement, while the naive parameterized Flux-tube I model overestimates the mass and underestimates the sizes.
 We prefer the tension parameter in the flux-tube II, which also coincides with the best fit of the lattice QCD result $\sigma_Y= 0.9355 \sigma_{Q\bar{Q}}$, in Ref.~\cite{Takahashi:2000te}.